yogi/fabacademy2016/w20-final.md

 As per the [datasheet](http://www.micropik.com/PDF/HCSR04.pdf) and [user-guide](https://www.mpja.com/download/hc-sr04_ultrasonic_module_user_guidejohn.pdf)
     the sensor requires a 10µs pulse on it's Trigger pin, which causes it to send out 8 40khz sound pulses and waits for the echo back.
-    The distance to the object can be calculated by dividing the time taken by the speed of sound.
+    The distance to the object can be calculated by multiplying the time taken by the speed of sound.

-I used an Arduino sketch I found [here](http://playground.arduino.cc/Code/NewPing).
+I used an Arduino sketch from [here](http://playground.arduino.cc/Code/NewPing).

 <pre>
 #include &lt;NewPing.h&gt;